elenamatay/face-recognition/README.md

 **By:** Elena (authoring exercises solution code only).

 ## Overview
-In this notebook, we built a face recognition system.
+In this notebook, I built a face recognition system.
 Many of the ideas presented here are from [FaceNet](https://arxiv.org/pdf/1503.03832.pdf).
 Steps performed:

 * Differentiate between face recognition and face verification
 * Implement one-shot learning to solve a face recognition problem